Azure/blackbelt-aks-hackfest/labs/day2-labs/virtual-kubelet-aci.md

 A Service Principal creates an identity for the Virtual Kubelet ACI provider to use when provisioning resources on your account on behalf of Kubernetes.

 a.
-In the console run
+In the console run.
+Provide some random letters below for the kubelet name
 ```console
 az ad sp create-for-rbac --name virtual-kubelet-<randomized letters> -o table
 ```